Chili Oil Chicken Wings

 • Setup your grill or smoker to 350°F and allow 20 minutes to preheat.

 • Meanwhile, seperate the wings into the drums and flats and place in a large bowl.
-Season with the SPG rub, cornstarch and optional Honey Garlic rub.
+Season with the SPG rub, and cornstarch.

 • Place your wings on the grill, away from any direct heat, and close the lid and let them cook for 30 minutes.

-• Heat oil in a pan to 400°F. Combine all of the dry chili oil ingredients into a heatproof dish then carefully pour in your hot oil.
-Mix ingredients and set aside for later.
+• Heat oil in a pan to 400°F. Combine all of the dry chili oil ingredients in a heatproof dish, then carefully pour in your hot oil.
+Mix the ingredients and set aside for later.

-• After 30 minutes, flip the wings and let them cook for another 30 minutes or until they have reached an internal temp of 185°F.
+• After 30 minutes, flip the wings and let them cook for a further 30 minutes or until they have reached an internal temp of 185°F.

 • Remove wings from the grill and place in a large bowl.
 Top with the chili oil and mix them in the bowl to ensure they are coated.

-• You can place wings back on the grill for 5 minutes on high if the skin doesn't look crispy enough.
+• You can place wings back on the grill for five minutes on high if the skin doesn't look crispy enough.

 • Serve up and enjoy!